 }

-Sometimes, we not only want to obtain the filtered value (in this case the mean) of the sampling, but we are also interested in the range of variation of the sample.
-For example, to determine if a process is within an appropriate stability range.
+Sometimes we not only want to obtain the filtered value (in this case the mean) of the sampling, but we are also interested in the variation range of the sample.
+For example, to determine if a process is within an adequate stability range.

-With the presented algorithms, it is easy to make modifications to obtain the minimum, maximum, and the midpoint between both.
-However, performing these calculations involves some additional work, so only use them if really necessary.
+With the presented algorithms, it is easy to make some modifications to obtain the minimum, maximum, and the midpoint between them.
+However, performing these calculations involves a small additional effort, so use them only if it is really necessary.

 float min, max, mid;